-I have been working at CorVel full-time for more than 3 yearsPros
+I have been working at CorVel full-time (More than 3 years)

-I applied through an employee referral.
+I applied online.
 The process took 3 weeks.
-I interviewed at CorVel in October 2013.Interview Details
+I interviewed at CorVel (Portland, OR) in January 2017.

 Let us know if we're missing any workplace or industry recognition –